swipesomething/discord-ai-bot/README.md

 # Discord AI Bot

 This project aims to provide the means to quickly whip out a free Discord chatbot with AI capabilities.
 Users can ask questions and the bot will use a large language model to reply.
+I'm using this to learn how to use github, so if it's not that good, well, sorry about that, I'm an amateur and this whole setup could probably be coded better :P

 The bot uses Qwen2.5-72B-Instruct via the HuggingFace API.